 These resources require a lot of storage space and contain sensitive company data.

-As well as internal surveys, external surveys can optimize your employer brand as a whole and dramatically improve training and onboarding processes.
-Surveys help companies to understand what job seekers are looking for and the kind of experiences they’re expecting to get from top employers.
+Surveys from both inside and outside your company can make your company look better and improve training.
+They show what job seekers want and what experiences they expect from great employers.
 When you use a survey maker to fine-tune your questions and make them relevant to your industry, you can get granular with the information you gather from your audience.

 However, the best way to master remote training and onboard new hires effectively is by combining synchronous and asynchronous onboarding.
-This means that new hires should have access to your training resources and knowledge base, but that they should also attend live training, either in groups or one-on-one meetings.
+This means that new hires should have access to your training resources and knowledge base.
+But it also means that they should attend live training, either in groups or one-on-one meetings.

 Use Knowledge Base Software